Anyone who knows me knows I love to tweak recipes almost from the get go.

 Preheat the oven to 350 degrees F.

-Place the sweet potatoes in a pot of fresh salted water and bring to a boil.
+Place the diced sweet potatoes (or whatever potatoes you've selected) in a pot of fresh salted water and bring to a boil.
 Cook until under fork tender and mashable.
+Apx 15-20 minutes.
 Remove and do the same with the yellow potatoes if you are using them.

-Meanwhile...saute the ground beef, onion, and garlic in a large skillet over medium heat until lightly browned; pour off the fat; return the skillet to the stove.
+Meanwhile...sauté the ground beef, onion, and garlic in a large skillet over medium heat until lightly browned; pour off the fat if desired; return the skillet to the stove.
 Stir in rice flour.
 Stir in the ketchup, broth, herbs, and vinegar.
 Season to taste with sea salt and pepper.
-Bring to a simmer to thicken.
+Bring to a simmer to thicken, then turn off.

-Mash the yellow potatoes with a little butter and milk by HAND, using a hand masher.
+Alternately, if using regular potatoes, mash them with butter and milk by HAND, using a hand masher.
 Unlike sweet potatoes, you can not process these or you will have some very gummy mash on your hands!
 You can mix in the cheese here too!
 Mash with enough preferred milk to create a smooth and creamy mashed potato.
+Starchier potatoes will require more milk, just keep going until it's nice a creamy and not super thick.
+Season with sea salt, ground pepper, garlic powder.

 Layer the beef and veggie mixture in a casserole or baking dish.

-Top with the mashed sweet potatoes, then the yellow (if using).
+Top with the mashed sweet potatoes, or the mashed cheesy potato.

 Bake in the center of a preheated oven until bubbling and hot- about 25 minutes.